Kami-Arita Station: Station layout

-Adjacent stations

 History

 The private Kyushu Railway, in building a line to Nagasaki, had opened a track from Tosu to Saga and Takeo (today Takeo-Onsen) by 5 May 1895 and had expanded to Haiki by 10 July 1897.
 On 1 October 1989. the station was opened as an intermediate station on the existing track between Takeo-Onsen and Haiki.
 At the time it was named Nakataru (中樽) and was for freight only.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 1 May 1909, passenger services commenced and the station was renamed Kami-Arita.
 On 12 October 1909, track from Tosu through Kami-Arita and Haiki to Nagasaki was designated the Nagasaki Main Line.
 On 1 December 1934, another route was given the designation Nagasaki Main Line and the official starting point of the Sasebo Line was moved to Hizen-Yamaguchi.
 As such, Kami-Arita became part of the Sasebo Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.